loophp/collection/README.md

 that gets automatically compiled and published upon each commit at [https://loophp-collection.rtfd.io][33].

+[The Collection Principles][47] will get you started with understanding the elements that are at the core of this package, so you can get the most out of its usage.

-[The API][28] will give you a pretty good idea of the existing methods and what you can do with it.
+[The API][28] will give you a pretty good idea of the existing methods and what you can do with them.

-I'm doing my best to keep the documentation up to date, if you found something odd, please let me know in the [issue queue][34].
+I'm doing my best to keep the documentation up to date; if you found something odd, please let me know in the [issue queue][34].

 ## Code quality, tests, benchmarks